 Not in the best financial shape?
 You can still apply!

 Being declared bankrupt can affect your finances in all kinds of ways.
 Your ability to open a bank account is just one of them.

 We think everyone should be able to get a current account, so filing for bankruptcy or being a discharged bankrupt won’t stop you.

 You might have had applications turned down by high street banks and feel like there's nothing you can do.
-Your worries end here!
-Because as long as you're 18 or over and live in the UK for at least 6 months a year, you can open an account with us.
+But as long as you're 18 or over and live in the UK for at least six months a year, you can open an account with us.